thedarkwriter/courseware-lms-content/courses/published/get_hiera_3.md

 filing the `dns_server` key under `profile::dns`, but that isn't correct.
 Hiera just uses the entire string `profile::dns::dns_server` as a single key.

-As always, you can still override both defaults by specifying the parameter yourself:
+As always, you can override both defaults by specifying the parameter yourself, like this:

 <pre>
 class {'profile::dns':
   dns_server => 'globaldns.puppetlabs.vm',
 }
 </pre>

+The order of precedence is to check for class declaration parameters, then hiera, then class defaults.

 </div>